GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 - Large: 920x680 pixels
 - Marquee: 1400x560 pixels

+{% Aside 'note' %}

-<div class="aside aside--note"><b>Note</b>: Extensions that don't have a small promotional image will be shown <b>after</b> extensions that do have that image.
-If your extension was published before the small promotional image was required, you should add that image so your extension can be displayed more prominently.</div>
+**Note:** Extensions that don't have a small promotional image will be shown **after** extensions that do have that image.
+If your extension was published before the small promotional image was required, you should add that image so your extension can be displayed more prominently.

+{% endAside %}

 Promotional images are your chance to capture users' attention and entice them to learn more.
 Don't just use a screenshot; your images should primarily communicate the brand.
 Here are some rules of